Westport Security Guard Who Ordered ‘Trayvon Martini’ Is Fired

-The seemingly mild night at the Buzzard Beach Bar swiftly turned into a disastrous one for Michael Dargy, Jr., a Westport security guard and former Olathe, KS police officer.
+The seemingly mild night at the Buzzard Beach Bar swiftly turned into a disastrous one for Michael Dargy, Jr., a Westport security guard and former Olathe, KS, police officer.
 Dargy bellied up to the bar to place his order, but what he ordered stunned bartender Alobar Bandaloop.

-Bandaloop said over the course of an evening that is asked to make many creative drinks when he is behind the bar, but Dargy, who is white, asked for one he was not familiar with – a Trayvon Martini.
+Bandaloop said that over the course of an evening, he is asked to make many creative drinks when he is behind the bar, but Dargy, who is white, asked for one he was not familiar with — a Trayvon Martini.

 “One shot of vodka, watermelon juice, and it only takes one shot because it only takes one shot to put him down!”
-Bandaloop wrote in a Facebook post of the alleged ‘Trayvon Martini’ recipe.
+Bandaloop wrote in a Facebook post of the alleged “Trayvon Martini” recipe.

-Bandaloop, who is black, was horrified by the drink order, which seems to make light of the shooting death of teenager Trayvon Martin by George Zimmerman in Florida 2012.
+Bandaloop, who is black, was horrified by the drink order, which seems to make light of the shooting death of teenager Trayvon Martin by George Zimmerman in Florida in 2012.
 Zimmerman’s actions were excused by the court, but many feel very strongly that Trayvon’s death was both racially motivated and preventable.
 Trayvon was walking home carrying candy from a convenience store when he was shot by Zimmerman after an exchange.
 Zimmerman claimed self-defense and was acquitted.

 Many agreed and the post went viral, garnering support along the way.
-Eventually, the story made its way to Dargy’s employer, who have decided to terminate him from his position.
+Eventually, the story made its way to Dargy’s employer, who has decided to terminate him from his position.
 Westport security guards are hired by a larger organization, Chesley Brown International.

 “While the investigation continues and remains active the officer’s employment with Chesley Brown has ended,” said Candace Brown.
 CBI spokesperson.